Kelly Ayotte: Early life, education, and career

-Ayotte was born in Nashua, New Hampshire, on June 27, 1968, the daughter of Kathleen M. (née Sullivan) and Marc Frederick Ayotte.
-Her father's family is of French-Canadian descent.
+Kelly Ann Ayotte was born in Nashua, New Hampshire, on June 27, 1968, the daughter of Kathleen M. (née Sullivan) and Marc Frederick Ayotte.
+Her father's family is of French–Canadian descent.
 Ayotte attended Nashua High School and received a B.A. from Pennsylvania State University in political science.
-While at Penn State, she was initiated into the Delta Gamma sorority.
+At Penn State, she was initiated into the Delta Gamma sorority.
 In 1993, Ayotte received a J.D. from Villanova University School of Law, where she had served as editor of the Environmental Law Journal.

 Ayotte clerked for Sherman D. Horton, associate justice of the New Hampshire Supreme Court, for one year.
 From 1994 to 1998, she was an associate at McLane, Graf, Raulerson & Middleton, a Manchester law firm.

-In 1998, Ayotte joined the office of the New Hampshire Attorney General as a prosecutor.
+In 1998, Ayotte joined the office of the New Hampshire attorney general as a prosecutor.
 In 2001, she married Joseph Daley, a pilot in the National Guard.
 In 2003, Ayotte became legal counsel to Governor Craig Benson.
-Three months later, she returned to the Attorney General's office as Deputy Attorney General.
-In June 2004, Governor Benson appointed Ayotte as Attorney General of the State of New Hampshire after Peter Heed resigned.
-Ayotte had both of her children while serving as the first and only female New Hampshire Attorney General.
+Three months later, she returned to the attorney general's office as deputy attorney general.
+In June 2004, Benson appointed Ayotte as attorney general of the state of New Hampshire after Peter Heed resigned.
+Ayotte had both her children while serving as the first and only female New Hampshire attorney general.

-New Hampshire Attorney General
+New Hampshire attorney general

 Clean air emissions standards

-Ayotte joined Attorneys General from eight other states to sue federal regulators over a rules change that made clean air emissions standards for power plants less strict and eliminated clean air reporting and monitoring requirements.
+Ayotte joined eight other states' attorneys general to sue federal regulators over a rules change that made clean air emissions standards for power plants less strict and eliminated clean air reporting and monitoring requirements.

 In 2005, the court agreed with Ayotte and the others that the Environmental Protection Agency must measure changes in the emissions from power plants and could not exempt power plants from reporting their emissions.

 Prosecution of murder cases

 As assistant attorney general, Ayotte prosecuted two defendants for the 2001 Dartmouth College murders in Etna, New Hampshire.

 As attorney general, Ayotte prosecuted the high-profile case surrounding the 2006 murder of Manchester police officer Michael Briggs in the line of duty.
 It resulted in a conviction and death penalty sentence.
-Members of Briggs's family praised her leadership in television ads for her 2010 Senate campaign.
+Members of Briggs's family praised her leadership in ads for her 2010 Senate campaign.